 In 2011 he began as a studio analyst on the MLB Network, and as of the close of 2016 continues to work for the network.

 Having retired from the daily grind of baseball provides opportunities to make up for some of the inevitably “lost time” with family.
 In mid-November 2016, Lowell says, “I am enjoying plenty of family time.
 Specifically, coaching my son's 12u baseball team.
 I am also enjoying watching my daughter as she entered high school and played volleyball there as a ninth grader.”35

-This biography originally appeared in "Puerto Rico and Baseball: 60 Biographies" (SABR, 2017), edited by Bill Nowlin and Edwin Fernández.
-It also appeared in "Overcoming Adversity: The Tony Conigliaro Award" (SABR, 2017), edited by Bill Nowlin and Clayton Trutor.
+An earlier version of this biography appeared in "Puerto Rico and Baseball: 60 Biographies" (SABR, 2017), edited by Bill Nowlin and Edwin Fernández.
+It also appears in "Overcoming Adversity: Baseball's Tony Conigliaro Award" (SABR, 2017), edited by Bill Nowlin and Clayton Trutor.

 In addition to the sources noted in this biography, the author also accessed Lowell's player file from the National Baseball Hall of Fame, the Encyclopedia of Minor League Baseball, Retrosheet.org, Baseball-Reference.com, and the SABR Minor Leagues Database, accessed online at Baseball-Reference.com.
 Most of the story regarding the political problems the family faced — and most of the information regarding Mike's upbringing in Cuba, Puerto Rico, and Florida come from his 2008 autobiography, Deep Drive.

 1 Bill Nowlin, “Hot Season at the Hot Corner,” Diehard, October 2006.

 2 Mike Lowell with Rob Bradford, Deep Drive (New York: Celebra, 2008), 39.

 4 Deep Drive, 81.
 Also see caption on photograph in the photo insert opposite page 146.